I’ve talked before about the things I’ve learnt from the interweb but that doesn’t explain why I blog.

 Please believe me when I say that most of the time I manage to avoid such blatant exhibitionism, but I have always done some kind of voluntary work around diabetes – fundraising, lobbying, writing, public speaking – and I know that it makes me feel better.
 I stopped for a couple of years after I graduated because I had too many things going on but I really missed it.
 I seemed to be missing a reason for being diabetic.

-So, it appears that blogging is my therapy and (excluding the occassional issue) I enjoy it, so I’ll carry on.
+So, it appears that blogging is my therapy and (excluding the occasional issue) I enjoy it, so I’ll carry on.